 United Way of Santa Barbara County, the Santa Barbara Foundation, and Hutton Parker Foundation are leading a countywide collaborative with members of the Foundation Roundtable to provide relief funds for individuals and families, as well as the organizations assisting them.
 United Way is working with Family Service Agency to conduct remote interviews with all applicants to verify needs and provide case management.
 To learn more, please CLICK HERE.

-In partnership with the County of Santa Barbara and the City of Santa Barbara, United Way is offering rental assistance grants to eligible individuals and families.
+The County of Santa Barbara is providing rental assistance grants, through United Way, to eligible individuals and families.
 Eligible applicants must meet specific requirements.
-The funds were made possible by the County of Santa Barbara and Santa Barbara City Council through federal grants received from the CARES Act.
 To learn more, please CLICK HERE.